High-definition remasters for PlayStation consoles: Overview

 In anticipation for the PlayStation 4 exclusive Uncharted 4: A Thief's End, Sony released Uncharted: The Nathan Drake Collection for the PS4 in October 2015, featuring remastered versions of the PS3 titles, Uncharted: Drake's Fortune, Uncharted 2: Among Thieves, and Uncharted 3: Drake's Deception.
 The collection is single-player only (the PS3 versions of Uncharted 2 and Uncharted 3 had online multiplayer), and included a voucher for the Uncharted 4 multiplayer beta.
 To finish out the remastering of the Kingdom Hearts games, Kingdom Hearts HD 2.8 Final Chapter Prologue released in January 2017 and consisted of Kingdom Hearts 3D: Dream Drop Distance, Kingdom Hearts 0.2: Birth by Sleep – A Fragmentary Passage, and HD cinematics from Kingdom Hearts χ Back Cover.
 Unlike the previous two collections, which were exclusive to PlayStation 3, this collection released exclusively on PlayStation 4.
 Additionally, Kingdom Hearts HD 1.5 + 2.5 Remix, featuring both of the PS3 collections, released on PS4 in March 2017.
 Square Enix later bundled Kingdom Hearts HD 2.8 Final Chapter Prologue with the Kingdom Hearts HD 1.5 + 2.5 Remix collections as part of a new compilation, Kingdom Hearts: The Story So Far, released in North America on October 30, 2018, for the PlayStation 4.
 The Xbox One and Xbox Game Pass versions released on February 18, 2020.

 Constructor HD was the first game that was released on the original PlayStation to be remastered when it released in January 2017.
 At E3 2016, it was announced that the original Crash Bandicoot trilogy, Crash Bandicoot, Crash Bandicoot 2: Cortex Strikes Back, and Crash Bandicoot: Warped, would be remastered for PlayStation 4.
 The name was revealed as the Crash Bandicoot N. Sane Trilogy at the PlayStation Experience event on December 3, 2016, which also revealed that it would release in 2017.
 Developer Vicarious Visions coined the term "remaster plus" in describing whether or not the N. Sane Trilogy was a remaster or a remake.
 They said that they did not consider it a remake, because they did not "fully remake [the games]".
 They said that they used Naughty Dog's original level geometry to rebuild the Crash gameplay from scratch.
 As the levels were coming together, they also added their own art, animation, and audio.

 The cycle of remastering older games for newer platforms continued with the launch of the PlayStation 5 in November 2020, as some of its launch titles were remastered versions of previous generations' games.
-This is also true of the Xbox Series X/S, which released two days before the PS5.
+The Xbox Series X/S, which launched two days earlier on November 10, emphasized backwards compatibility with thousands of older Xbox titles alongside a launch lineup composed primarily of cross-generation releases.